 Frequently asked questions

 The redevelopment of the station forecourt will result in the temporary loss of all standard pay and display parking on the forecourt for the duration of the works.
 The parking at the western end of the car park will remain open.
 Alternative parking will be temporarily available at Central Car Park, approximately a 7-minute walk away.
-Existing short-stay parking is being changed to long-stay parking to support rail customers, until the new station car park on Fisherton Street, next to the Royal Mail Salisbury Delivery Officer is opened, later this year.
+Existing short-stay parking has been changed to long-stay parking to support rail customers, until the new station car park on Fisherton Street, next to the Royal Mail Salisbury Sorting Office is opened in March 2025.

 The northern entrance is not part of the current proposals, as it did not form part of the original bid to the government and the grant must be spent in line with the approved business case.
 It will therefore not be reopened during the construction works.